-This project that been presented and discussed in person at Regional Wildlife Board meetings (QWB executive meeting (Iqaluit - May 2011), Kivalliq Wildlife Board AGM (Rankin Inlet - June 2011) and QWB AGM (Iqaluit - November 2011)), at a community consultation to Pangnirtung Hunters and Trappers Organization in June 2011, December 2011, May 2012, December 2012, May 2013, and November 2013.
-Interviews with fishers from Pangnirtung were initiated in December 2011 and will continue to be conducted over the next few months.
+This project that been presented and discussed in person at Regional Wildlife Board meetings (QWB executive meeting (Iqaluit - May 2011), Kivalliq Wildlife Board AGM (Rankin Inlet - June 2011) and QWB AGM (Iqaluit - November 2011)), at a community consultation to Pangnirtung Hunters and Trappers Organization in June 2011, December 2011, May 2012, December 2012, May 2013, November 2013 and May 2014.
+Interviews with fishers from Pangnirtung were initiated in December 2011 and have been completed.
 The results from this research will be presented to the Pangnirtung HTO for consultation and verification.
 Upon completion of the project, results will be presented at RWO meetings, when applicable.
 The interim and final translated reports of this research will be presented to and made available at the Pangnirtung HTO along with the NWMB.